 Los Angeles and Orange County Audio Society

-America's Premier Audio Society and the world's largest at over 1500 members.
-Events are held monthly at varying locations throughout Los Angeles and Orange Counties in beautiful, sunny Southern California.
+America's Premier Audio Society and the world's largest at over 1700 members presents events held monthly at varying locations throughout Los Angeles and Orange Counties in Southern California.
 Don't miss T.H.E.
-Show Newport, May 30-June 1, our co-venture with T.H.E.
-Show Las Vegas, the largest fine audio show in North America open to the public.
+Show Newport, May 29, 30, and 31, our co-venture with T.H.E.
+Show Organization, the largest fine audio show in North America open to the public.
 Our fifth year and most extensive show ever, it is presented at the gorgeous Hotel Irvine, at 17900 Jamboree Rd. and The 405, for the first time.
 Once again, join the Society in the hotel lobby or in advance and get free entrance to the Show for all three days!
 For all information including upcoming events, please visit our website or contact audio society president, Bob Levi at 714-281-5850.
 Or visit T.H.E.
 Show Newport, theshownewport.com

 San Diego Area Audio Group